Title: Telecommunications Technician

 - Positions in this classification may perform all or some of the responsibilities above and all positions perform other related duties as assigned.

 High school diploma or equivalent.
-Two years of experience providing technical
+Two years of experience providing technical support in telecommunications.

 Must hold valid certificates for one or more of the following or be able to acquire certification within designated time frame upon hire: